 The key to effectively managing your program is to have designated staff and an administrative structure in place BEFORE the changeout is underway to avoid missteps and frustrations.

 Proper Disposal and Recycling of Old Stoves

 Disposal and recycling are essential parts of a model changeout program.
-When a citizen agrees to do a changeout, she or he must turn in the old stove, which is then disabled so that it cannot be used again.
+When a citizen agrees to do a changeout, the old stove must be surrendered, which is then disabled so that it cannot be used again.
 In order to receive credit for product discounts from manufacturers, retailers are required to submit a tracking form that certifies they have completed the disposal and taken the uncertified stove to a recycler.
 Removing the door is the most common method for disabling an uncertified stove.

 A mechanism for stove disposal and recycling should be included in your plan prior to implementation.
 This involves identifying at least one recycler that is equipped to process the stoves, as well as an area for retailers to temporarily store disabled stoves until they are picked up by the recycler.
 HPBA can also help in the disposal and recycling of old stoves.